Skip to main content

 How long does ISO 27001 certification take? +

-For a typical New Zealand business, the journey from initial assessment to certification audit generally takes 9 to 18 months, depending on your starting maturity level and the resources you can commit.
+For a typical New Zealand business, the journey from initial assessment to certification audit generally takes 9 to 18 months, depending on your current state and the resources you can commit.
 Organisations that already have some security policies and controls in place will move faster.
-Good Security's structured approach, supported by our proprietary security intelligence platform, typically positions clients at the shorter end of that range by efficiently identifying gaps and prioritising improvements.
+Good Security finds the real gaps early and prioritises the work that moves certification readiness forward fastest.

 What's the cost of certification for a business? +

-Certification costs have two components: the implementation costs (building the ISMS, writing policies, implementing controls) and the audit fees paid to the certification body.
+Certification costs have two components: the implementation costs of getting the business ready, and the audit fees paid to the certification body.
 Audit fees for a business with 50–200 staff typically range from $15,000 to $30,000 for the initial certification audit.
-Implementation costs vary widely depending on your starting point, but engaging a virtual CISO to guide the process is significantly more cost-effective than hiring full-time specialist staff or large consulting firms.
+Implementation costs vary widely depending on your starting point, but using an external security lead to run the work is usually far more cost-effective than hiring a full-time specialist team or relying on expensive one-off consulting projects.

 Do I need ISO 27001 or can I just align to it? +

 This depends on your business objectives.
 Formal certification provides independent, third-party assurance that your ISMS meets the standard — which is what enterprise customers and government procurement processes typically want to see.
-However, many organisations choose to align their security programme to ISO 27001 without pursuing formal certification, gaining the operational benefits of a structured ISMS while avoiding audit costs.
-Good Security supports both approaches and can advise on which path delivers the best return for your specific situation.
+However, many organisations choose to align their security operating model to ISO 27001 without pursuing formal certification, gaining the operational benefits of a repeatable ISMS while avoiding audit costs.
+We support both and can say which gives the best return for your situation.

 What's new in the 2022 version? +